vivekvashisht04/vivekvashisht04/README.md

 ## Projects:

-I have started working on projects based on the scope of AZ-104 to demonstrate my hands-on capabilities and skills.
 Here is a highlight of a recently completed project:

 ### 🌟 Project: Onboard Automator